- 1 What is sequestration?

 How long does sequestration stay on a credit report?

-A record of your sequestration will remain on your credit report for six years from the date that a sequestration order is handed down to officially make you bankrupt.
+A record will remain on your credit report for six years from the date that a sequestration order is handed down to officially make you bankrupt.
 This period may be extended by between 2 to 15 years at the discretion of an Insolvency Practitioner, who may apply for a Bankruptcy Restriction Order (BRO) if they feel that you have behaved dishonestly during your sequestration.
-During the period that sequestration appears on your credit file, you may find it incredibly difficult to take out any further credit.
+During the period that it appears on your credit file, you may find it incredibly difficult to take out any further credit.
 This is because many credit providers take the view that they cannot risk lending to a person with a low credit score and a recent history of bankruptcy.